UKM-HEP/nanoTrimmer/README.md

 # nanoTrimmer
-Just a skimming code, using RDataframe
+Just a skimming code, using RDataframe, on cms opendata.